Wyrkx/tp/docs/UserGuide.md

 Furthermore, certain edits can cause TutorPro to behave in unexpected ways (e.g., if a value entered is outside of the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.
 </div>

+### Comming Soon in next update : `schedule`

+Lists out events and reminders that occur in the incoming specified number of days.
+If no number of days is specified, events and reminders that occur in the next 14 days will be listed.

+Format: `schedule [NUMBER_OF_DAYS]`

+**Example:**
+* `schedule 10`
+  Displays your schedule (consisting of all your events and reminders) for the next 10 days.
+* `schedule`
+  Displays your schedule for the next 14 days.

 ---